Enid Yandell: Daniel Boone sculpture

-Sculptures by Yandell include a nine-foot statue of Daniel Boone.
-The Daniel Boone sculpture was commissioned by the Filson Club of Louisville.
+Sculptures by Yandell include a nine-foot statue of Daniel Boone, which was commissioned by the Filson Club of Louisville and exhibited outside the Kentucky Building at the 1893 Chicago World's Fair.
 Yandell completed a plaster cast which was shown at several exhibitions before C. C. Bickel finally arranged to have the work cast in bronze for the city of Louisville in 1906.
 The Daniel Boone sculpture survived the Super Outbreak of tornadoes on April 3, 1974, and is now located in Cherokee Park, Louisville, Kentucky.
 Another casting of the Boone statue was made in 1967 and placed on the campus of Eastern Kentucky University in Richmond, Kentucky.

 Tennessee Centennial International Exposition

 At age 27, Yandell was commissioned to create a monumental sculpture of Pallas Athena for the 1897 Tennessee Centennial and International Exposition.
 The Greek sculpture was in keeping with Nashville's nickname as "The Athens of the South."

 Yandell created the statue in her studio in Paris.
 She based the design on the Pallas de Velletri, found near Rome, Italy, in the eighteenth century, which was itself a copy of an ancient Greek statue.
 It depicted Athena with one arm raised victoriously and the other arm with upturned palm in a gesture of welcome.
 The 40-foot sculpture was shipped to Nashville in sections by ship.
 The statue was assembled in Nashville and stood before the exposition's Fine Arts Building, which was built as a full-size replica of the Parthenon in Athens.

 Like other statues in the exhibition, Yandell's Athena was made from staff, a non-permanent building material.
 The sculpture was never cast in bronze and within a year it deteriorated to pieces.
 The Nashville Parthenon was rebuilt in permanent materials, and still stands today.
 An entirely different Athena statue by Alan LeQuire, unveiled in 1990, stands inside the Nashville Parthenon.